redgeneLoren/documentation_ac/Content/ProjectManagement/ProjectManagement.md

 ## <ins>Creating a Project - Admin Role</ins>

-Once planning of a project is complete, the assigned `admin` will begin to create a project using the `AC Tajanlangit System` to put in to details the project.
-In creating a project in the application, the user is required to be assigned under an <b>`admin role`</b>, if the user is not assigned as an admin, the user is unable to create a new project.
+Once planning of a project is complete, the assigned <b>admin</b> will begin to create a project using the <strong>AC Tajanlangit System</strong> to put in to details the project.
+In creating a project in the application, the user is required to be assigned under an <b>admin role</b>, if the user is not assigned as an admin, the user is unable to create a new project.

-To be assigned to an `admin role`, contact your appointed admin in order to get credentials for an `admin role`.
+To be assigned to an <b>admin role</b>, contact your appointed admin in order to get credentials for an <b>admin role</b>.

-In this section we will start to create a new project as an `admin` using the `AC Tajanlangit System`.
-In creating a project there are two scenarios, First scenario is `creating a project for the first time` and the second scenario is `creating a project with an existing project`.
+In this section we will start to create a new project as an <b>admin</b> using the <strong>AC Tajanlangit System</strong>.
+In creating a project there are two scenarios, First scenario is <b>creating a project for the first time</b> and the second scenario is <b>creating a project with an existing project</b>.

 ### <strong>I. Creating your first Project</strong>

 If this is the first time a project is to be created this would be the steps in creating a new project.

-- After you log in using an <strong>`admin role`</strong> credential a pop up window will appear.
-The pop up window is labeled as `Create New Project`.
+- After you log in using an <strong>admin role</strong> credential a pop up window will appear.
+The pop up window is labeled as <b>Create New Project</b>.

 <img src="images/CreateNewProject.png" height="450px">

-The `Create New Project` have three steps in order to successfully create a new project.
+The <b>Create New Project</b> has three steps in order to successfully create a new project.

 <table border="0">
     <tr>